mesg-foundation/engine/docs/api/core.md

 #### DeployServiceRequest
-Request's data of the `DeployService` API.
+The request's data from the `DeployService` API.

 **Example**
 ```json